Matteo Brunelli: Youth career

 Born in Prato, Tuscany, Brunelli started his career at A.C.
 Pistoiese.
 He was a player for their under-15 team in 2008–09 season.
 In summer 2009 he was signed by Prato.
 On 30 July 2010 Brunelli moved to A.C.
 Milan, which he was a member of their under-17 team in 2010–11 season.
 He played once for Milan's reserves in the next season.

 Prato

 In summer 2012 Brunelli returned to Prato.
 He was the player of both first team and the reserves.

 Carpi

 On 16 January 2015 Brunelli was signed by Serie B club Carpi in a 6-month deal on a free transfer.

 Chievo and loans

 On 30 June 2015 Brunelli was signed by Serie A club Chievo.
 On 17 July 2015 he was farmed to Lega Pro club Pisa.
 In July 2016 Brunelli and Baldassin were farmed to Lega Pro Messina from Chievo on loan.
 On 1 September they left for Lupa Roma from Chievo via Messina, with Felice Gaetano moved to Messina from Napoli via Lupa Roma.

-Brunelli was immediately became the first choice keeper, ahead Tomas Švedkauskas.
+Brunelli immediately became the first choice keeper, ahead of Tomas Švedkauskas.